Shoulder Surgery

 Your rehabilitation plan will be tailored to your procedure.

-Potential risks and complications of anatomic shoulder replacement surgery
+7. Potential risks and long-term outcomes of revision shoulder replacement

 Revision shoulder replacement is a well-established procedure however, it is more complex than primary shoulder replacement and requires careful surgical planning and technique.
 As with all surgery, there are potential risks and complications that should be understood before proceeding.